Specialized Parental Alienation Course

 Parent alienation changes the relationship.
 It does not have to end it.
 This 11-module course gives you strategies, legal context, and a documented path toward reconnection.

-Built for targeted parents who need to stay steady, document clearly, and protect the door back to their child.
+Built for alienated parents who need to stay steady, document clearly, and protect the door back to their child.

 $89.95.
 11 modules.
 8-10 hours.
 Self-paced.
 Certificate upon completion.